RCOSDP/RDM-osf.io/addons/weko/README.md

 ## Setting up JAIRO Cloud Add-on

-An administrator of an institution can enable the JAIRO Cloud add-on from the admin panel and set up the OAuth2 client information for JAIRO Cloud.
-The members of the institution can link their JAIRO Cloud account with their OSF account.
+An administrator of an institution can enable the WEKO add-on from the admin panel and set up the OAuth2 client information for WEKO.
+The members of the institution can link their WEKO account with their OSF account.

-If the JAIRO Cloud is non-HTTPS sites, you should set the `OAUTHLIB_INSECURE_TRANSPORT` environment variable for osf.io:
+If the WEKO is non-HTTPS sites, you should set the `OAUTHLIB_INSECURE_TRANSPORT` environment variable for osf.io:

 ```
 OAUTHLIB_INSECURE_TRANSPORT=1